 Basic specifications of the BenQ SW271C

-The SW271C comes with a large weighted stand, an adjustable arm for mounting the screen, the screen itself, plus all the cables you need to connect a desktop or laptop.
+The SW271C comes with a large weighted stand, an adjustable arm for mounting the screen, the screen itself, plus all the cables needed to connect a macOS or Windows desktop/laptop.
 There’s also a handle on top to make picking up and moving the display easier.

 Height may be adjusted (without tools) by lifting and lowering the display by hand.
 It may also be rotated 90 degrees, with a hard stop so you know when to stop rotating.
-Once rotated, you then change screen rotation in your operating system’s display preferences to accommodate.
+Once rotated, you must then change screen rotation in the operating system’s display preferences to accommodate.

 The outer hardware is a uniform, neutral dark gray.
 The bezels around the outside are ¾” wide, which for visual reference is about the same as black bezels on an Apple iMac (2020 or earlier).